 They flush out your nasal passages and sinuses, to reduce quantities of symptom-causing allergens and triggers, for example, after an outdoor activity during pollen allergy season.
 They help relieve nasal congestion.

 Available in various forms, including drops, sprays, and nasal irrigation products, according to personal preference.

-Nasal irrigation products, which send saltwater from one nostril to the other through the sinuses, are considered more effective than sprays for treating congestion.
+Nasal irrigation products, which send saltwater from one nostril to the other through the sinuses, are considered more effective than sprays for treating nasal congestion.
 Nasal irrigation products are not as complicated to use as they may sound.
 Your pharmacist can explain how to use them.

 |Antihistamines||How they work

 Antihistamines work by blocking histamine, one of the substances released by the body that cause typical allergy symptoms.
 They are sometimes used to relieve allergies to pet, if taken before exposure, making them a great choice for occasional allergies.

 Antihistamines are available in tablets, syrups and eyedrops.
 Your pharmacist can pick the best one for you.